FLOATING-POINT/Melanix/README.md

 ofxMSKinectSkelDataWriter - https://github.com/FLOATING-POINT/ofxMSKinectSkelDataWriter

-You can search https://ofxaddons.com for other addons:
+You can search https://ofxaddons.com for the other reuired addons:

 ofxmskinect